-Symptoms, Cravings and Observations:
+Pregnancy Symptoms, Cravings and More

 - The contractions continue to get stronger and stronger.
 In addition, I started experiencing cramps in my lower belly and our doctor this week said that is a sign of labor approaching.
 She experienced the same cramps with her 3 kids.
 It’s no fun.
 It feels like menstrual cramps, except that they last longer and get stronger and stronger just like the contractions.